Hisha/Portalkeeper/docs/armory-0.6-proof.md

 # Armory 0.6 proof results — Hipally

-Status: **minimal dressed-character rendering proved; UI integration not performed**.
+Status at the historical prototype milestone: **minimal dressed-character rendering proved; UI integration not yet performed**.

+The application is now integrated.
+Use [current preview instructions](armory-0.6-integration.md) and the [README](../README.md).
+The standalone probe mentioned below is not present in this checkout.
+This report preserves historical evidence, not current installation instructions.

 The existing Armory UI, roster, filters, paper doll, icons, tooltips, appearance fields and quality colors remain unchanged.
 The added utility is deliberately